 Therefore they have picked up foods from other nations these include American Indians, African Americans, Asians, Europeans, and Latin Americans.

-Generally, Americans love meat and potatoes, the same as Germans, but potatoes comes often as fries.
-Mexican food is very common in the USA due to the big amount of Spanish speaking people.
+Generally, Americans love meat and potatoes, the same as Germans, but potatoes come often as fries.
+Mexican food is very common in the USA due to the big amount of Spanish-speaking people.

-Most of the fast foods came from the USA which automatically became their traditional and very popular foods such as hot dogs, burgers, pizzas, hamburgers, burritos, tacos, and others.
+Most of the fast foods came from the USA which automatically became their traditional and trendy foods such as hot dogs, burgers, pizzas, hamburgers, burritos, tacos, and others.

 Consequently, food in the USA is more international when Germans prefer to eat more of their traditional dishes.

-In Germany, you can enjoy 13 national holidays additionally to your minimum of 20 weekdays leave.
+In Germany, you can enjoy 13 national holidays in addition to your minimum of 20 weekdays leave.